-During American Heart Month, health experts at Prairie Cardiovascular and HSHS Holy Family Hospital encourage everyone – including women – to consider their risk factors for heart disease.
+During American Heart Month, health experts at Prairie Cardiovascular and HSHS St. Mary's Hospital encourage everyone – including women – to consider their risk factors for heart disease.

 “Understanding your personal health risks can be very helpful,” says Vinaya Mulkareddy, MD, FACC, a cardiologist with Prairie Cardiovascular.
 “You can take ownership of your health by eliminating risk factors that are in your control.
 Or if you aren’t feeling well, address conditions early before they progress too far.”

 Some things can make you more likely than the average person to get heart disease, which sets the stage for heart attacks.
 For instance, your risk rises if you:

 - Are 55 or older or postmenopausal.
 One reason is the decline in the hormone estrogen (which offers women some heart protection) that occurs after menopause.